What is Standards-based Grading?

 How does the new grading system measure my child’s progress?

 With regard to secondary grading, the new system, like the traditional system, will continue to use letter grade designations to indicate a student’s progress toward meeting the standards.
-The table on the reverse side of this document explains what each designation means.
+The table on the right below explains what each designation means.

 How are standards-based gradebooks different from traditional gradebooks?